Japanese Cedar (Tree)

 - Coughing and throat irritation

-Some individuals with Japanese cedar allergies may experience Oral Allergy Syndrome (OAS), causing itching of the mouth and throat when consuming certain foods, particularly tomatoes.
-Cross-reactivity also occurs with Japanese cypress (hinoki) pollen, meaning many sufferers experience extended symptoms through both pollen seasons.
+Some people experience Oral Allergy Syndrome (OAS), particularly with tomatoes.
+There’s also strong cross-reactivity with Japanese cypress (hinoki) pollen, so many sufferers have extended symptoms through both pollen seasons.

 Typical Pollination Period

-Japanese cedar trees typically release pollen from February to April, with peak dispersal occurring in March.
-The exact timing and intensity vary by region and weather conditions.
-In southern Japan, pollination may begin as early as January, while in northern regions it extends later into spring.
+Japanese cedar releases pollen from February to April, peaking in March.
+Timing and intensity vary by region and weather — in southern Japan, pollination may start as early as January; in northern regions, it extends later into spring.

 Geographic Distribution

-- Japan: Native and extensively planted throughout the country, forming a significant proportion of Japan’s forests
+- Japan: Native and extensively planted, making up a significant portion of Japan’s forests

-- Keep windows closed and use air purifiers with HEPA filters indoors
+- Keep windows closed and use HEPA air purifiers

 - Wear masks and glasses outdoors during peak pollen periods

-- Be aware of cross-reactivity with Japanese cypress pollen, which follows the cedar season
+- Watch for cross-reactivity with Japanese cypress, which follows the cedar season